hunterjackson/docs/source/mongo-sink.rst

 ``connect.mongo.username``

-The username to use for authenticating
+The username to use for authentication.
+If the username is set it overrides the username/password set in the connection string and the ``connect.mongo.auth.mechanism`` has precedence.

 * Data Type: string
 * Option: yes